alichtman/deadbolt/README.md

 ## Security Review

-The cryptography components of `deadbolt` were written by an ex-Facebook Security Engineer ([@alichtman](https://github.com/alichtman) -- me).
-And the security components of `deadbolt` have been briefly reviewed by [Vlad Ionescu](https://github.com/vladionescu), an ex-Facebook tech lead from the Offensive Security Group.
+The cryptography components of `deadbolt` were written by an ex-Facebook Security Engineer ([@alichtman](https://github.com/alichtman) -- me), and have been briefly reviewed by [Vlad Ionescu](https://github.com/vladionescu), an ex-Facebook tech lead from the Red Team / Offensive Security Group.
 Their review is:

 > "yeah fuck it, it's fine.
 You're using very boring methods for everything -- that's the way to do it"